 Our clients are your neighbors.

 Since 2004, we’ve been helping people successfully return from incarceration

 to a purpose-driven life as contributing members of our community,

 Our ministry is based on Restorative Justice; a collaborative relationship with the judicial system that supports our clients through restoration of identity, faith, work, health, relationships and hope.
 Broken Chains Ministry provides a multilevel mentoring experience for every client that includes each of the key elements of Restorative Justice.

 Key Elements of Restorative Justice

 A Barna Research, Prison Fellowship and New York University study found that most former offenders who are mentored will never commit a crime again.

 Having a trusted mentor can help restore a sense of personhood by connecting our clients to the world.
 In addition to our experienced staff and volunteers, successful clients often help to reassure, support and guide others through the process with strength, clarity, empathy and understanding.

-Our award-winning Urbean Cafe workforce development program is a successful social business venture that has contributed more than one million dollars to the local economy since 2011.*
+Our award-winning Urbean Cafe workforce development program is a successful social business venture that has contributed $3 million dollars* back to the local economy since 2011.

 With consistent income, participants are able to reinvest in the community through: